• Skip to main content

 Instructions

-Combine with the grated cheddar, cream cheese, onion granules, season to taste and mash until smooth and creamy and the ingredients have been thoroughly incorporated.
-Adjust seasoning if needed.
+• Combine ingredients: Combine the mashed potato with the grated cheddar, cream cheese, onion granules and season to taste.
+Mash until smooth and creamy and the ingredients have been thoroughly incorporated.
+Adjust the seasoning if needed.

-Turn the dough onto a lightly floured surface (use no more than 1-2 teaspoons of flour) and continue kneading for 6 more minutes until smooth and soft.
-Cover with a bowl or tea towel (so it doesn’t dry out) and leave to rest for 20 minutes.
+• Knead dough: Turn the dough onto a lightly floured surface (use no more than 1-2 teaspoons of flour) and knead for about 6 minutes until smooth and soft.
+Cover with a bowl or cloth (so it doesn’t dry out) and leave to rest for 20 minutes.

-Start by making small filling balls (larger if you want to make larger perogies).
+• Prepare filling balls: Start by making small filling balls (the size of a walnut or larger if you want to make larger pierogies).
 Make a batch of these and set aside.
-Fill a large pot with salted water, cover and bring to the boil.
-Meanwhile start forming your first batch or perogies.

-• Divide the dough into 3-4 parts and roll out one part until approx. 2-3 mm thick.
-Make round shapes by pressing with a rim of a glass (6.5 cm/2.5 inch or larger).
-(Gather up leftover dough, combine with the rest of the dough and keep covered).
+• Roll out dough: Divide the dough into 3-4 parts and roll out one part until approx. 2-3 mm thick.
+Cut out round shapes using a cookie cutter or a rim of a glass (6.5 cm/2.5 inch or larger).
+Gather up leftover dough, combine with the rest of the dough and keep covered.

-• Place a filling ball in the middle of the dough circle and flatten a little.
+• Form pierogies: Place a filling ball in the middle of the dough round and flatten a little.
 Ensure the filling doesn’t cover the edges.
-Pick up the dough circle and using your fingertips squeeze gently to form a crescent and bring the edges together.
+Pick up the dough round and using your fingertips squeeze gently to form a crescent and bring the edges together.
 Press the edges together pushing the dough away from the edges using your pinky and removing any air bubbles.
 Go over the edge twice with your fingertips.
 Repeat this with each dumpling.
-Keep the perogies covered with a clean cloth on top of a floured surface.
-Once you’ve made your first batch of perogies the water should be boiling.
+Keep the pierogies covered with a cloth on top of a floured surface.

-• Carefully place the perogies one by one in the pot, stir gently using a wooden spoon so they don’t stick to the bottom or one another and increase the heat.
-(Do not overcrowd the pot).
-Stir again.
-Once they all come up to the top lower the heat and cook the perogies gently for 4 minutes.
+• Boil pierogies: When the water starts to boil carefully place the pierogies one by one in the pot and stir gently using a wooden spoon so they don’t stick to the bottom or one another (do not overcrowd the pot).
+Increase the heat and stir again.
+Once they all come up to the top lower the heat and let the pierogies simmer gently for 4 minutes.

-• Remove from the heat, lift the perogies out using a slotted spoon and place on top of a plate in a single layer.
-Coat the tops with a knob of butter and give a little shake to ensure the dumplings do not stick together.
-You can either serve these right away or fry in a little oil until golden brown first.
+• Coat with butter: Remove from the heat, lift your cheddar pierogies out of the pot using a slotted spoon and place on top of a plate in a single layer.
+Drizzle with a little melted butter to ensure the dumplings do not stick together.
+You should get approx. 65 small pierogies.
 Enjoy!
-You should get approx. 65 small perogies.

 Notes

-• Potatoes: use Russets, Yukon Golds, Maris Piper or King Edwards.
+• Potatoes: use Russets or Maris Piper (UK).

 • Cheese: I used coloured mature cheddar but you can use extra mature for a more intense flavour if you prefer.

-• Perogies size: This depends on personal preference.
-I like to make small perogies so use a glass with a diameter of 6.5 cm (approx. 2.5 inches) but you can use a slightly bigger glass.
+• Pierogies size: This depends on personal preference.
+I like to make small perogies but you can make yours larger if you like.
 But remember – the bigger the perogies the less of them you’ll be able to make.
-You should get approx. 65 small perogies.
+You should get approx. 65 small pierogies.

 • How much filling to use in each dumpling: Generally the more the better but use however much you feel comfortable with.
 After all you need to be able to fully encase the filling in the dough (however, as the dough is quite stretchy you can probably use more filling than you think).